 The corporate name of a Tribal Law Corporation shall contain the word "corporation," "incorporated," "limited," or "company" or shall contain the abbreviation "corp.", "inc.," "ltd.," or "co."
-The corporate name shall be distinguishable from the name of any other Tribal Law Corporation in the records of the Director.
-If the Director deems a corporate name not be so distinguishable, the Director may refuse to file the articles of incorporation.
+The corporate name shall be distinguishable from the name of any other Tribal Law Corporation in the records of the Director of Tribal Business Regulation.
+If the Director of Regulation deems a corporate name not be so distinguishable, the Director of Regulation may refuse to file the articles of incorporation.